 The higher your site ranks, the more visitors—and potential customers—you attract.
 So it’s important to utilize web design best practices that can help your rankings improve.

 Since web design plays such an important role in business performance, you must give it the time and attention it needs.
-The following section provides some of the basic building blocks of a website design that ensures consistent branding, credibility and a steady stream of customers.
+The following section provides some basic building blocks of a website design that ensures consistent branding, credibility and a steady stream of customers.

 What are some helpful restaurant website design tips?